alaffin12/stackedit/Caught by Stradh.md

 > As you get about halfway across the bridge you hear a guttural, angry shriek out into the mists, and the soft, leathery beating of wings upon the winds....

-A young red shadow dragon
+A young red shadow dragon begins to attack the party on the bridge.
+He will do flybys, using his

 #### T9.
 Eastern Arch
 > One of the statues atop this arch has crumbled, leaving only the horse's hindquarters intact.